Chris Buchbinder, Board Chair

 Owner, Charles Ahlem Ranch and Hilmar Cheese Company

-Charles Ahlem, a lifetime resident of California's Central Valley, has been one of the region's most active and prominent advocates for many years.
+Board Member Charles Ahlem, a lifetime resident of California's Central Valley, has been one of the region's most active and prominent advocates for many years.
 After graduating from California State University, Fresno, Charles began his own farming operation.
-Charles is also the owner/operator of Charles Ahlem Ranch, a 2,000-cow, Grade-A Jersey dairy, which he began in 1975 with just 100 cows.
-In 1984, Charles became one of the founding partners in the Hilmar Cheese Company, which accepts milk from nearly 250 California dairies and is the largest single-site cheese plant in the world, producing up to 1 million pounds of cheese per day.
+Charles is the owner/operator of Charles Ahlem Ranch, a 6,000-cow, Grade-A Jersey dairy, which he began in 1975 with just 100 cows.
+In 1984, Charles became one of the founding partners in the Hilmar Cheese Company, which accepts milk from nearly 250 dairies — from Hilmar, California, and Dalhart, Texas.
+Hilmar Cheese Company is the largest single-site cheese plant in the world, producing up to 2.5 million pounds of cheese per day.

 California Program Director, Defenders of Wildlife

 Kim Delfino is the California Program Director for Defenders of Wildlife, where she oversees Defenders’ work to protect and restore California's imperiled wildlife and the places in which they live.
 She is also a former member of the California Water Commission.
 Before joining Defenders, Kim worked for the US Public Interest Research Group as a staff attorney and for CALPIRG as Legislative Director.
 She began her career as an associate attorney in Washington, D.C. with the public interest law firm of Meyer & Glitzenstein, where she specialized in cases involving the Endangered Species Act, Clean Water Act, National Environmental Policy Act, and other environmental laws.

 Kim holds a BA in political science, public service (environmental policy emphasis) from the University of California, Davis and a JD, cum laude, from the McGeorge School of Law at the University of the Pacific.